 How well you can plan and organize a venture may be the difference between success and failure.
 The bigger the project, the more important it is to plan and organize well.

-This article covers 9 proven principles and 7 fundamental rules for better planning and organizing regardless of the size and scope of your project.
+This article covers fundamental rules and proven principles for how to improve planning and organizing skills regardless of the size and scope of your project.

 In summary, here is how to be better at planning and organizing:

 Clearly describe and define exactly what you want to achieve and have a clear vision of the end result.
 For example, an objective of “increased sales” is not sufficient.